 What do the study of cancer and rheumatoid arthritis have in common?
 In our research, we explore the underlying immune connections and apply them as we "turn up" and "turn down" the immune system in the drug discovery process.
-Our work across Autoimmune Disease, Immuno-Oncology, Fibrosis, and Cardiovascular Disease is deeply rooted in our pioneering work and core understanding of immunology, which began over 20 years ago.
+Our work across Immune-Mediated Diseases, Immuno-Oncology, Fibrosis, and Cardiovascular Disease is deeply rooted in our pioneering work and core understanding of immunology, which began over 20 years ago.
 These connections allow us to see the bigger picture of immune response and generate more impactful findings for patients.

 The immune system is very complex, but carefully balanced in most people.
 When the immune system is working as it should, a system of checks and balances enables the body to protect itself against diseases or other potential threats.
-Autoimmune diseases, like rheumatoid arthritis (RA), lupus, and inflammatory bowel disease (IBD), manifest when the system loses its balance and attacks healthy cells.
+Immune-Mediated diseases, like rheumatoid arthritis (RA), lupus, and inflammatory bowel disease (IBD), manifest when the system loses its balance and attacks healthy cells.

 While there are as many as 500 distinct autoimmune diseases, there are underlying connections behind them, and those connections are fundamental to how we conduct our research.
 Our deep understanding of the biology of immune pathways informs our thinking, ensuring that our pipeline assets are targeted to the conditions that have significant unmet needs.

-For example, we have developed medicines targeting the CTLA-4 pathway - one medicine aiming to turn up the immune response in cancer, and one aiming to turn it down, in autoimmune diseases.
+For example, we have developed medicines targeting the CTLA-4 pathway - one medicine aiming to turn up the immune response in cancer, and one aiming to turn it down, in immune-mediated diseases.
 This approach is not uncommon in our research, as we explore other immune pathways and work collaboratively to maximize the impact of our biological discoveries